pierre-rouleau/pel/doc/pel-manual.rst

 The file `pel-text-insert.el`_ provides a few commands to insert some text quickly.
-PEL does not yet integrate the support of one or several of the great templating system that are available for Emacs, for now it just provides the following commands:
+PEL does not yet integrate the support of one or several of the great template systems that are available for Emacs, for now it just provides the following commands:

 - ``pel-insert-line`` inserts a (commented) line.
 The lenght of the line is